-Connect GCP account
+Connect GCP Project

 Securing your cloud infrastructure is crucial to protecting your data.
 You can leverage Aikido's security checks to detect and address any misconfigurations in your infrastructure.